AI Disrupts Vulnerability Cultures: Why Google and Microsoft Must Adapt

 What Is AI Vulnerability Management?

 AI vulnerability management refers to a process of identifying, assessing, and mitigating weaknesses in systems integrated with artificial intelligence.
 This practice is increasingly crucial as AI becomes ubiquitous across sectors, particularly in technology and finance.
 Companies must confront new risks presented by their algorithms, which can lead to unexpected vulnerabilities.
-Analogously, just as a robust building requires constant checking for structural weaknesses, systems infused with AI must continually adapt to new threats that emerge, especially in light of frameworks like trading dashboards that enhance visibility in security oversight.
+Analogously, just as a robust building requires constant checking for structural weaknesses, systems infused with AI must continually adapt to new threats that emerge.

 How AI Vulnerability Management Works in Practice